eenti-utils/batchr/README.md

 The batchr package is a library written in Go that facilitates the processing of data (any type) in batches.

 This is accomplished by:
-1. instantiating a `Batcher` object of the user-specified data type
+1. instantiating a `batchr.Batcher` object of the user-specified data type
-1. feeding elements of the user-specified data type to the `Batcher` object
+1. feeding elements of the user-specified data type to the `batchr.Batcher` object

 **Usage Example:**
 ```go